New! Announcing support for images

 To begin, either sign up to create an account or log in to your existing account.

-After logging in, you'll be taken to the Uploads page, where you will upload the videos you want Zamba Cloud to process.
-There are two ways of submitting videos: Direct upload or FTP upload.
+After logging in, you'll be taken to the Uploads page, where you will upload the media files you want Zamba Cloud to process.

 Wondering how long it will take?
 See this FAQ question for more information.

-Since it can take a few days to process a large quantity of videos, we'll send you an email from zamba@drivendata.org when the labels are ready.
+Since it can take a few days to process a large quantity of files, we'll send you an email from zamba@drivendata.org when the labels are ready.
 In the meantime, feel free to close the webpage and take a walk.

 The link in the email will take you to your Uploads page, where there will be a button that says Download Labels.
 Click on this to download the csv file, which can be opened in Excel, Numbers, Google Sheets, or read by analytic software like R or Python.